isomerpages/moe-marsilingpri/_cca/Clubs/Infocomm Technology (Media Production).md

 <h4><strong>CCA Highlights</strong></h4>
 <h4>Drone Flying Programme</h4>
 <p>The programme offers students the chance to develop coding skills by creating
-programs to fly drones and accomplish designated tasks.
+programmes to fly drones and accomplish designated tasks.
 This activity offers students the opportunity to enhance their troubleshooting skills and logical thinking while fostering teamwork through collaboration.</p>
 <p></p>
 <p>View the video below, featuring our students experimenting with the drones
 and figuring out how to steer them in their desired directions.</p>